codepath/android_guides/Applying-Data-Binding-for-Views.md

 **Databinding does not exist messages**

-If you see an error message such as `**.**.databinding does not exist`, it's likely that there is an error in your data binding template.
+If you see an error message such as `**.**.databinding does not exist`, it's likely that there is an error in your data binding XML templates that needs to be resolved.
 Make sure to look for errors (i.e. forgetting to import a Java class when referencing it within your template).

+Make sure that **all your XML files with data binding have their errors fully resolved** and the files are saved.
+Then be sure to `Project -> Clean` and `Project -> Rebuild Project` the project in order to regenerate the binding classes with latest properties.

 **Databinding is not picking up certain layout fields**